davekirby/EFFProject/report/PROJ_KirbyD.md

 ### Adding new individuals to reduce diversity loss

-Another problem common in evolutionary algorithms is loss of diversity, where a moderately good genotype outperforms the others and spreads through the population, resulting in convergence on a suboptimal local maxima.
+Another problem common in evolutionary algorithms is loss of diversity, where a moderately good genotype outperforms the others and spreads through the population, resulting in convergence on a sub-optimal local maxima.
 To avoid this each generation a number of new individuals are created and added to the population.
 The number to add is controlled by the `replacements` hyperparameter.

 ### Adding support for TensorBoard